t-haehnel/MSA-Speech-Analysis-Praat/README.md

 Praat scripts for MSA and PD speech analysis.

-This Github repository contains the code of the publication **XXXX**.
+This Github repository contains code of the publication **XXXX**.
 Please refer to this publication for further details.

 When using this software, please cite the work as: **XXXX**

 ## Usage

-Praat scripts can be called from command line by passing the name of the .wav soundfile, textgrid file and default parameters.
-Details regarding the parameters required for each script are explained in the file parameters.ods.
+Praat scripts can be called from command line by passing the name of the .wav soundfile, textgrid annotation file and required parameters.
+Details regarding the parameters are explained in the file parameters.ods.

-In general, we use sex-specific settings for pitch and formants:
+In general, we used sex-specific settings for pitch and formants:
 **male:**
 * minimum pitch: 60 Hz
 * maximum pitch: 300 Hz